ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ### Use User-defined Layout As The Default Layout

 Once you have created a user-defined layout, you probably want to use this as the default layout.
-For this, click on the icon of the site you want to update, then select the User-Defined layout and click **Save**
+For this, click the icon of the site you want to update, then select the User-Defined layout and click **Save**

 ![set default user layout](network_viewer/set_user_defined_layout_as_default.png)